Team-Developer-Hub/Javi/README.md

 # Javi
-An easy programming language for beginners to start learning.
+An easy programming language for beginners to start learning the world of <strong>Fun!</strong>

 # Documentation

-This is the start where you can view documentation from version 1.0.0 - [Latest_ver] javi jre-1.0.0
+This is the start where you can view documentation from version 1.0.0 - (Latest_ver) javi jre-1.0.0

 to get yourself started there are requierments you need (these get updated from time to time)